-If you’re one of the 16.1 million Americans who suffer from depression, or one of the 40 million who suffer from an anxiety disorder, your doctor or healthcare provider may recommend an antidepressant medication such as Effexor XR.
+If you’re one of the 16.1 million Americans who has depression, or one of the 40 million who has an anxiety disorder, your doctor or healthcare provider may recommend an antidepressant medication such as Effexor XR.

 Effexor XR, an extended-release version of Effexor (venlafaxine), is a pill that’s taken once per day, and is approved by the U.S. Food and Drug Administration (FDA) for major depressive disorder (MDD), generalized anxiety disorder (GAD), social anxiety disorder (SAD), and panic disorder.